SpikeAlerts/SpikeAlerts/Database/readme.md

 	last_contact timestamp DEFAULT TIMESTAMP'2000-01-01 00:00:00', -- When have we last messaged this person?
 	contact_method text, -- How will we get a hold of this user?
-Should be a script in App/modules/Users/Contact_Methods/{contact_method}.py api_id text, -- This should be the identifier for wherever the contact info is stored (if not in this database) sensitive boolean, -- True = send alerts when "Unhealthy for sensitive populations" days_to_contact int [] DEFAULT array[1,2,3,4,5,6,7]::int[], -- 1 = Monday, 7 = Sunday start_time time, -- The earliest time to send the user a message end_time time, -- The latest time to send the user a message active boolean DEFAULT TRUE -- Is the user currently active?
+Should be a script in App/modules/Users/Contact_Methods/{contact_method}.py api_id text, -- This should be the identifier for wherever the contact info is stored (if not in this database) sensitive boolean DEFAULT FALSE, -- True = send alerts when "Unhealthy for sensitive populations" days_to_contact int [] DEFAULT array[1,2,3,4,5,6,7]::int[], -- 1 = Monday, 7 = Sunday start_time time DEFAULT '08:00:00', -- The earliest time to send the user a message end_time time DEFAULT '20:00:00', -- The latest time to send the user a message message_freq int DEFAULT 120, The minimum number of minutes to wait between sending messages active boolean DEFAULT TRUE -- Is the user currently active?
 );
 ```